alexklibisz/exercises/ml-mastery-deep-learning/readme.md

   - Good explanation of back propogation on page 41.
   - "Batch learning" = save the errors from each training example, update the network weights all at once after processing all of the training examples.
 (As opposed to updating weights for every training example.)
   - "Learning rate decay" = decrease the learning rate over time so that larger changes are made to weights at first and then smaller changes are made later on.

+- Chapter 8
+  - use the `validation_split` argument for `model.fit()` to create an automatic validation set.
+  - use the `validation_data` argument for `model.fit()` to specify which data gets split.
+  - use the sklearn `StratifiedKFold` to create folds for cross-validation, then loop over the folds to evaluate the algorithm.